ddev/ddev/docs/users/cli-usage.md

 _Note: ddev config will prompt you for a project name, docroot, and project type._

-After you've run `ddev config`, you're ready to start running your project.
-To start running ddev, simply enter:
+After `ddev config`, you're ready to start running your project.
+Run ddev using:

 ```
 ddev start
 ```

-When running `ddev start` you should see output informing you that the project's environment is being started.
-If startup is successful, you'll see a message like the one below telling you where the project can be reached.
+When `ddev start` runs, it outputs status messages to indicate the project environment is starting.
+When the startup is complete, ddev outputs a message like the one below with a link to access your project in a browser.

 ```
 Successfully started example-wordpress-site
-Your project can be reached at: http://example-wordpress-site.ddev.local
+Your project can be reached at: http://example-wordpress-site.ddev.local and https://example-wordpress-site.ddev.local
 ```

 Quickstart instructions regarding database imports can be found under [Database Imports](#database-imports).